mcellteam/cellblender_tutorials/gamer.rst

 Introduction
 ---------------------------------------------

-In this tutorial you will go through the step-by-step procedure to generate a Constrained Delaunay Tetrahedral Mesh suitable for Finite Element computation.
-You will learn how to:

-- Import segmented geometries into Blender
-- Use GAMer to improve the quality of the surface mesh
+In this tutorial, we will use GAMer to improve the quality of a surface mesh.
-- Generate a bounding mesh
-- Further improve the mesh and define boundary markers
-- Generate a tetrahedral mesh with marked domains and boundaries

 Our model of interest today is the murine cardiac myocyte calcium release unit.
 You can get the segmentation from the Cell Centered Database (CCDB), a